pedrotanaka/pedrotanaka.github.io/index.md

   media_alignment: Right
   headline: Hello World
   slug: "/"
   content: <span class="visually-hidden">I'm Pedro.
-I lead organizations.
-I'm an avid
+I'm a leader and investor.
+I'm
-    climber and crossfitter.
-When not working, I'm practicing a sport, reading, or spending time with my family.</span><br><br><a href="https://www.linkedin.com/in/pedrotanaka/"
+    an avid practitioner of cross training.
+When not working, I'm practicing a sport, reading, or spending time with my family.</span><br><br><a href="https://www.linkedin.com/in/pedrotanaka/" title="">LinkedIn</a>
-    title="">LinkedIn</a>
   media:
     image: ''